top of page

 About the breeder-Lisa LoCurto

 I grew up obsessed with horses and began riding as a toddler and continued into my teen and most of my adult life.
-As I was getting older I knew I couldn't afford to risk a major injury being a single mother so I began researching other animals that would be safer, to pour my passion into.
+As I got older, I knew I couldn't afford to risk a major injury being a single mother.
+So, I began researching other animals that would be safer and easier to handle that I could pour my passion for animals, into.
 I also really wanted to have animals that "gave back" or at least contributed lol!
 Dogs, Cats and Horses tend to be "takers" or at least animals that you pour a lot of money in but besides their awesome love and devotion~ don't give back...
 So I began to look into chickens (the "gateway" animal to farms) and learned a lot about them~ Guineas, chickens, ducks geese,

 I tried them and they are really messy animals.
 I do have a flock of 20+ chickens that free-range and we do love them and their yummy eggs but not an animal I could really get excited about!
 No offense to those that do I have a lot of good friends that are crazy over their birds!

-So in 2009 I began researching the different breeds and uses (milk. meat, fiber) and found there were quite a few choices and their needs did vary.
+In 2009 I began researching the different breeds and uses (milk. meat, fiber) and found there were quite a few choices and their needs did vary.
 For me the size of the Nigerian Dwarfs are very attractive, they are about a 3rd of the size of a standard breed (about the size of a Labrador Retriever) making them far easier to handle and house.
 They also require less feed, easy to transport (dog crates work great).
 Nigerian Dwarfs tend to be hardier than large breeds, they are very inquisitive and friendly.
-Their milk production quantity can be very respectable and the butterfat content is the highest out of all the breeds.
-The higher the butterfat equates to the highest % of cheese produced out of the milk, in soap and lotions it will make them more emollient and full of vitamins.
+Their milk production quantity can be very respectable, and the butterfat content is the highest out of all the breeds.
+The higher the butterfat equates to the highest pounds of cheese that would be produced out of the milk, in soap and lotions it will make them richer and more emollient.

 Although a fairly new breed (less than 30 yrs at the time) they have gained popularity quickly and now account for the highest portion of registrations each year in the American Dairy Goat Association.
 They also generally have the largest percentage of entries at shows and many times provide the income to support the less popular (but still awesome) breeds and are in high demand throughout the country.